 CityFibre to roll out network to Sheffield council homes

 CityFibre has announced that it has agreed a deal with Sheffield City Council to extend its 1 Gbps-capable FTTP network to nearly 20,000 council homes in the city.
-The new extension comes as part of CityFibre’s £4 billion project to cover 1 million premises by the end of this year and 8 million by the end of 2025.
+The new extension comes as part of CityFibre’s £4 billion project to cover 1 million premises by the end of 2021 8 million by the end of 2025.

 As part of this nationwide rollout, CityFibre is investing £115 million in Sheffield.
 The provider began its build in Sheffield in February 2021, with the aim of delivering its full fibre network to the vast majority of premises in the city.
 The build, which began in the Darnall and Wybourn neighborhoods, is being undertaken with utility engineering contractor O’Connor Utilities.